Loved it!

 This would be a wonderful book to read aloud as a family and could lead to good discussions about important issues teens or their family and friends may encounter.
 Never Less offers just the right amount of suspense and mystery for young readers and a satisfactory conclusion that shows a model of a family walking through a dark time and coming out closer and stronger.
 I love the message that family is worth fighting for–no matter what the cost.

-~Reedsy Discovery review
+~Reedsy Discovery reviewer

 ~.~